Battle of the Nations (modern tournament): History

-The 2019 event was the 10th event, and was held in Smederevo Fortress, in Smederevo, Serbia.
+The 2019 event was the 10th held, and was held in the Smederevo Fortress, in Smederevo, Serbia.

+The 2020 and 2021 events were cancelled due to the COVID-19 pandemic, the 2022 tournament was cancelled due to the Russian invasion of Ukraine.

 Valid battle categories

 Valid battle categories of the competitions held among national teams on the HMB and a brief explanation of them: